SiddhSamarth/Elevate-Labs-Projects/Basic Firewall Configuration (Day-4).md

 ## 📖 Theoretical Background:

 ### 🔹 Telnet (Port 23)
 Telnet is an insecure, legacy protocol used for remote terminal access.
-Blocking Telnet ensures that unauthorized and unencrypted access attempts are rejected.
+Blocking Telnet ensures that unauthorised and unencrypted access attempts are rejected.

 ### 🔹 SSH (Port 22)
 SSH is a secure protocol that allows encrypted remote access.
 Allowing this port ensures secure connectivity for administrative purposes.